Editor’s note: This story was updated to include response from the U.S. Department of Housing and Urban Development.

 -Moderate: “present a moderate risk of an adverse medical event requiring a healthcare visit; cause temporary harm; or if left untreated, cause or worsen a chronic condition that may have long-lasting adverse health effects; or that the physical security or safety of a resident or their property could be compromised.”

--Low: deficiencies critical to habitability but not presenting a substantive health or safety risk to resident.”
+-Low: “deficiencies critical to habitability but that do not present a substantive health or safety risk to resident.”

 The final projected inspection score of the Towers is 85.